 Manufacturing Holds: The Access Fund vehemently opposes intentional alteration of the rock by gluing or chipping for the purpose of creating or enhancing holds.
 We believe such actions degrade the climbing resource, eliminate challenges for future generations of climbers, and threaten access.

-I am, and will always be a trad climber, but what I don't understand is people complaining about a sport crag being too safe.
-If we went through the trouble of drilling bolts into a rock face, was the purpose not to make it safe?
+My two cents...
+I am, and always will be a trad climber, but what I don't understand is people complaining about a sport crag being too safe.
+Isn't that the whole point of sport climbing?
+If you want to feel danger, do some real climbing.